623rd Field Artillery Regiment: Insignia and motto

 The 623rd Field Artillery Regiment's distinctive unit insignia was approved on 1 May 1952 and references the combat record of units in its lineage.
 A cactus references the Mexican-American War and a saltire references the American Civil War.
 The saltire is gray, indicating Confederate service and the field is yellow, indicating the cavalry role.
 Two blue pallets (vertical stripes) represent the Spanish-American War and World War One and a fleurs-de-lys represents World War Two.

 The 623rd's shoulder sleeve insignia was approved on 26 June 1979.
 It is a shield split palewise (vertically) with a red left field and a yellow right field; the shield is defaced with a blue horse's head in profile and the whole set within a red border.
 The red and yellow are the traditional colors of the field artillery while the blue of the horse's head alludes to Kentucky being the Bluegrass State.
 The horse recognises the association of Lexington with horse racing and also, through allusion to the movement of the knight chess piece, the ability of the unit, as artillery, to strike behind enemy lines.

-The motto of the 623rd is "Seize The Opportunity".
-It comes from the 123rd Cavalry Regiment and represents the feats of Morgan's raiders in the Civil War.
+The motto of the 623rd was "Seize The Opportunity", from the 123rd Cavalry Regiment to represents the feats of Morgan's raiders in the Civil War.
+On 13 October 2023 it was changed to "Second to No One" at the direction of the Naming Commission.